knative/docs/blog/articles/set-up-a-local-knative-environment-with-kind.md

 mv ./kind /some-dir-in-your-PATH/kind
 ```

-The next step is to create a Kubernetes cluster using `kind`.
-While you can certainly use `kubectl port-forward` to get traffic into the cluster, a nicer way is to expose the ports the ingress gateway will listen on to the host.
-To do that, you can pass in a file with cluster configuration parameters:
+Next, create a Kubernetes cluster using KinD, and expose the ports the ingress gateway to listen on the host.
+To do this, you can pass in a file with the following cluster configuration parameters:

 ```bash
 cat > clusterconfig.yaml <<EOF